leostera/tap-idris/README.md

 1. add `Your.Module.Tests.myTestSuite` to the list of tests in your `*.ipkg` file and
 2. run `idris --testpkg *.ipkg`

+## Why `Lazy (IO Bool)`

+I figured that some tests might want to perform some side-effects (reading a fixture file sounds like the most likely scenario) and if I didn't include the wrapper at this point we'd need to also provide an IO-aware version of `plan`.

+Feel encouraged to challenge and teach me why this is the wrong approach.

 ## Specification